 List of Best Beaches Near Bangkok, Thailand

 Sometimes we can feel a little down, a little tired, and all we need is a little bit of sand between our toes, sunshine on our skin, and beach water on our hair.
 School, work, life, can be tiring; we all deserve a break.
-Here in Bangkok, there are a lot of beaches near you that can help you get that much needed Vitamin Sea.
-Choose which among the beaches on this list, you’d like to go to.
+Here in Bangkok, many beaches near you can help you get that much needed Vitamin Sea.
+Choose which among the beaches on this list you’d like to go to.